 Arizona Metals was originally incorporated as "Ring the Bell Capital Corp." ("RTB") under the Canada Business Corporations Act (the "CBCA") on June 28, 2017, and was listed on the TSX Venture Exchange (the "TSX-V") as a capital pool company effective March 9, 2018.
 On August 1, 2019, RTB completed a reverse take-over transaction (the "RTO Transaction") with Croesus Gold Corp. ("Croesus") by way of a three-cornered amalgamation whereby RTB acquired 100% of the issued and outstanding common shares of Croesus, and Croesus amalgamated with 11459040 Canada Inc., a wholly-owned subsidiary of RTB incorporated for the purpose of facilitating the RTO Transaction.
 In connection with the RTO Transaction, RTB filed Articles of Amendment effective July 31, 2019, changing its name to "Arizona Metals Corp." and consolidating the common shares of the Company on the basis of one (1) post-consolidation common share for every two and a half (2.5) pre-consolidation common shares.
 Following completion of the RTO Transaction, Arizona Metals began trading on the TSX-V as a Tier 2 Mining Issuer on August 7, 2019.
+On October 13, 2022, the common shares of Arizona Metals (each a "Common Share") were delisted from the TSX-V and began trading on the Toronto Stock Exchange (the "TSX").

 Arizona Metals is a reporting issuer under the securities legislation of British Columbia, Alberta and Ontario.
-Arizona Metals trades on the TSX-V under the symbol "AMC" and on the OTCQX of the OTC Markets Group platform under the symbol "AZMCF".
+Arizona Metals trades on the TSX under the symbol "AMC" and on the OTCQX of the OTC Markets Group platform under the symbol "AZMCF".